The Throne - Preview

 Peter smiled.
 “Yes.
 I would’ve said enjoyable, but you understand my point.”

 “My uncle is certainly not known for his hospitality as King.”

-“Where are we going?” she whispered as he tugged on her arm, leading her further down the hall.
+“Where are we going?” she whispered and looked around the hall to be sure no one was watching as he tugged on her arm, leading her further down the hall.

-He stopped about halfway down the hallway and pulled her into another room, closing the door behind them.
+He stopped about halfway down the hallway and pulled her into a dark and empty room, closing the door behind them.